 Many of you may have seen my supplier The Tiny Box Company on the TV series The Dragons Den (www.tinyboxcompany.co.uk).

-Samamba is now in Misfits, a Cambridge community shop on Mill Rd, which supports people with learning difficulties.
-Hopefully you can bike, bus or walk but if you have to come by car there is free side street parking just opposite the shop.
-Come and see our range of Samamba Jewellery, Clothes and Accessories and also many products from other local artists.
-Samamba gives 10% student discount with proof of id!
+Samamba was previously in Misfits, a Cambridge community shop on Mill Rd, which supported people with learning difficulties.
+It contained our range of Samamba Jewellery, Clothes and Accessories and also many other business and products from other local artists.
+Sadly the shop was closed in 2012.

 Since first visiting Thailand seven years ago, I have established strong links with family run small businesses.
 When some of these became victims of the Tsunami I wanted to do something to help.
 So in early January 2005 we booked a hurried flight; armed with as many donations as we could carry and delivered some basic essentials to a refugee camp in Khao Lac, Southern Thailand.
 My daughter Amber and I then stayed and worked at a Tsunami Volunteer Centre, in Khao Lac, helping in local schools and on the refugee camps.
 Please click on this tsunami link for further information and photos.